nohm/fix/README.md

 Installation
 ------------

-Installation guide, development or production, you need PostgreSQL.
-After that you can follow specific guides.
+Installation guide, set up PostgreSQL, then the project.

 #### PostgreSQL